MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/share-desktop-flows-that-contain-connector-actions.md

     :::image type="content" source="media/share-desktop-flows-that-contain-connector-actions/embed-connection-reference-to-a-flow.png" alt-text="Screenshot of the Manage Connections menu." border="false":::

 1. After you confirm your selection, the connection reference is embedded in the desktop flow.

+#### Known limitations
+- Currently, when importing a desktop flow with embedded connection references in a solution, the required connection references are not automatically included in the solution.
+The workaround is to look for and explicitly include the required connection references in the solution, alongside the desktop flow.

 ### Console runs